 To fully connect to the swarm, your Bee node needs to be able to both send and receive messages from the outside world.
-Normally, your router will not allow other IP's on the internet to connect, unless you have connected to them first.
-In Swarm, we welcome newcomers, as long as they play by the rules.
+Normally, your router will not allow other IP's on the Internet to connect, unless you have initiated the connection.
+Bees welcome newcomers in the swarm, as long as they play by the rules!
 If a node misbehaves, we will simply add it to a list of blocked nodes and refuse future connections from them.

-In Swarm, every Bee counts!
-To make sure all Bees can join the swarm, below you will find a detailed guide to navigating your way through your network and making out into the wild so you can buzz with the crowd.
-If you still have problems, join us in The Beehive and we'll help you find the way! 🐝 🐝 🐝 🐝 🐝
+Here at Swarm, every Bee counts!
+To make sure all Bees can join the swarm, below you will find a detailed guide to navigating your way through your network and making out into the wild so you can buzz around fellow bees and maximise your chances of earning those BZZs.
+If you still have problems, please join us in our Discord server and we'll help you find the way! 🐝 🐝 🐝 🐝 🐝

-In a network, each computer is assigned an IP.
-Each IP is then subdivided into thousands of sockets or ports, each of which has an incoming and outgoing component.
+In a network, each computer is assigned an IP address.
+Each IP address is then subdivided into thousands of sockets or ports, each of which has an incoming and outgoing component.

 Gateway Mode and your

-1635 is never exposed to the internet.
-It is good practice to employ one or more firewalls which block traffic on every port except for those for whom you are expecting it.
+is never exposed to the Internet.
+It is good practice to employ one or

-When you connect to the internet, you are assigned a unique number called an IP Address.
+When you connect to the Internet, you are assigned a unique number called an IP Address.
 IP stands for Internet Protocol.
 The most prevalent IP version used is still the archaic IPv4 which was invented way back in 1981.
 IPv6 is available but not well used.
-Due to the mitigation of the deficiencies within this standard, we may encounter some complications.
+Due to the mitigation of the deficiencies inherent in the IPv4 standard, we may encounter some complications.